ZAF07/tigerlily-e-bakery-api-gateway/README.md

 All application has its own credentials and it lives outside the app in a config file stored in our secrets repository.
 Our application injects those values into the app during build time and watches those configuration during runtime

-> Note: We don't ahve a specific secret repository yet.
+> Note: We don't have a specific secret repository yet.
 Service Configurations are passed on manually currently between contributors.
 Just ask in slack

 ```touch ~/tigercoders/<SERVICE-REPO>/config.yml```